lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 }
 ```

-Aside from the initial scene display, a scene change request almost always occurs when the ViewController receives a request from its own Presenter, which originates in a child ViewController.

 ## Changing Scenes

 Imagine a scenario where a ViewController displays a List and an Add Button.
-The user can choose to add an item to the list or display an item already in the list.
-Tapping the Add button takes the user to another scene to enter the details of a new item.
-Tapping an item in the list takes the user to another scene which displays the details of the item.
+The user can choose to add an item to the list or to display an item from the list.

+When the Add button is tapped a scene is displayed which allows the user to enter the details of a new item.
+When an item in the list is tapped, a scene is displayed which shows the details of the item.

-It is the routers responsibility to make the transition from the initial scene to the final scene.
-From the initial ViewControllers point of view the router looks like this:
+It is the routers responsibility to make the transition from the initial scene to the next scene.
+From the initial ViewControllers point of view, the router looks like this:

 ```swift
 protocol ListRouter: class {